codebyrashel/Obscura/README.md

 ## Legal and Compliance

-Project Obscura will strictly comply with applicable intellectual property laws, including copyright and DMCA regulations.
+Project Epika will strictly comply with applicable intellectual property laws, including copyright and DMCA regulations.

 * **User Content Ownership**: All rights to uploaded creative works remain with the original creators.
 * **Licensing**: The project codebase will be released under an open-source license (MIT or Apache 2.0, subject to confirmation).